Udo/udolib/websockets-broker/wsbroker/README.md

 In this configuration, WSBroker will pass event notifications to the backend server every time a client connects, sends a message, or disconnects.

+The `allow` array indicates a list of IP addresses that are allowed to issue commands via HTTP POST to the broker listening on the Websockets port.
+If this parameter is omitted, all command sent will be rejected, however, event notifications will still be sent to the backend server (and commands sent as responses will still be evaluated).

 ### Interpreting requests on the backend server